rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

       by zero occurs.
 It is recommended to explicitly declare what should happen during these events with checked arithmetic functions.

-      In a particularily performace sensitive critical section of the code it may be necessary to use the unchecked methods in tandem with assurances that the arguments will never meet the panic conditions.
+      In a particularly performance sensitive critical section of the code it may be necessary to use the unchecked methods in tandem with assurances that the arguments will never meet the panic conditions.

    .. non_compliant_example::